GetStream/stream-chat-swift/docusaurus/docs/iOS/client/audio-support/audio-analysis.md

 title: Audio Analysis
 ---

-The Stream Client ships with tools that enable you to analyze audio files and extract data points that can be used to visualize your files.
+The `StreamChat` framework ships with tools that enable you to analyze audio files and extract data points that can be used to visualize your files.

 :::note
 Audio Analysis is available since version 4.32.0.